zac-heisey/team-business/_pages/accounting-workshop.md

 * A clear appreciation that accounting is fundamental in understanding business
 * And therefore how this helps make sound business decisions
+* The process and concepts involved in Financial Analysis
 * Interpreting balance sheets and income statements
 * Profitability and Loss
 * Management Ratios